G7 agrees to back expansion of IMF financial firepower

 Even if Yellen wins consensus for an SDR allocation that falls below the threshold requiring approval by the U.S. Congress - about $679 billion based on today’s exchange rates - the U.S. domestic politics are tricky.

-Senior Republican lawmaker French Hill said in a recent letter to Yellen that more SDRs “would deliver unconditional liquidity to some of the most brutal dictatorships in the world”.
+Representative French Hill, a senior Republican on the House Financial Services Committee, said in a Feb.
+25 letter to Yellen that more SDRs “would deliver unconditional liquidity to some of the most brutal dictatorships in the world.”

+The U.S. Treasury did not issue a statement about the G7 meeting, but in a response letter to Hill on Friday, the Treasury said its staff are working with the IMF to determine the extent of the long term reserve needs of low-income countries that could be met by an SDR allocation.

+“In the longer run, SDRs serve as a stable reserve asset that provides advantages over borrowed assets as countries’ financing needs in response to the crisis over the coming years will continue to be high,” wrote Angel Nigaglioni, a deputy assistant secretary in Treasury’s Office of Legislative Affairs.

-Any expansion of SDRs will also need to be agreed with countries outside the G7, including China, before the IMF’s spring meeting in April.
+Any expansion of SDRs will also need to be agreed with countries outside the G7, including China and other G20 member states, before the IMF’s spring meeting in April.

 Credit ratings agency Fitch said an increase in SDRs to $500 billion would be equivalent to 0.5% of global annual economic output and represent 3.5% of global financial reserves.